Trumins/2023_Spring_SAD/Assignment3/assignment3.md

 ![UpdateBookInventory](/picture/BookManagementSystem/UpdateBookInventory.png)

-When the administrator enters the system, he can view the update suggestions submitted by the user, or directly update the book inventory, when updating the inventory, you need to choose one of the three to buy new books, increase, and decrease, after the selection, the front-end interface will package the data into a json file through AJAX and send it to the backend, and then call the relevant interface, access the database and update the information to achieve the request, and finally return the result to the front-end and display.
+When the administrator enters the system, they can view the update suggestions submitted by the user, or directly update the book inventory, when updating the inventory, you need to choose one of the three to buy new books, increase, and decrease, after the selection, the front-end interface will package the data into a json file through AJAX and send it to the backend, and then call the relevant interface, access the database and update the information to achieve the request, and finally return the result to the front-end and display.

 Some of the corresponding classes are represented in the class diagram below: